Interior Design

 - Transferable:CSU

 This course employs beginning computer-aided drafting and design (CADD) for interior design projects.
-Floor plans, space planning, elevations, and perspectives are created.
-Field trips may be required.
+It also emphasizes the creation of floor plans, space planning, elevations, and perspectives.
+Virtual and/or in-person field trips may be required.

 Student Learning Outcomes